Exposure-averaged Gaussian Processes for Combining Overlapping Datasets

 \section{Multi-instrument GP Framework and Full Model}

 In the previous sections, we outlined how to account for finite exposure times to predict latent functions and reviewed how to compute the conditional predictive means for individual components of a multi-component GP model.
 Later, we will apply these radial velocity time series of the Sun from multiple instruments.
-Given that these datasets have significant overlap, it will be useful to construct a GP model that treats instrumental drifts as additional independent GPs, which we incorporate as a multivariate GP where each instrument is its own parallel time series.
-Thus, for $N_I$ instruments, if each instrument's drift GP is $f_i(t)$, the GP model $q_i(t)$ for each instrument $i$ is
+Given that these datasets often have significant overlap, it will be useful to construct a GP model that treats each spectrograph's instrumental drifts as additional independent GPs, which we build as a multivariate GP where each instrument is its own parallel time series.
+Thus, for $N_s$ spectrographs\footnote{A more general term ``instruments" could be used throughout, however, we opt for ``spectrographs" as it reflects our motivating example and allows us to use a distinguishable iterator $s$.} if each spectrograph's GP is $f_s(t)$, the observed time series $q_s(t)$ are modeled for each instrument $s$ as

-Written in this way, it is easy to see that each instrument's time series contains an intrinsic drift GP alongside a common stellar variability GP shared across all instruments.
+Written in this way, it is easy to see that each spectrograph's time series contains an intrinsic drift GP alongside a common latent stellar variability GP shared across all instruments.
 Moreover, this framework allows us to extract each instrument's drift following the procedure outlined in \autoref{sec:gp_decomposition} without specifying or prescribing its functional form.
 The instrument model is implemented with independent kernels that behave as